 Reactions To Kelp

-1. One must not take kelp if one has Grave’s disease or hyperthyroidism, as it can aggravate this condition.
+1. Grave’s disease.
+One must not take kelp if one has Grave’s disease or hyperthyroidism, as it can aggravate this condition.

 Safe brands of kelp, so far, are the ones listed below:

-I do not recommend other brands of kelp.
-They are different plants and are somewhat toxic.
-A brand that I definitely do not recommend at this time is Maine Sea Coast Kelp.
-It is somewhat toxic.
+We do not recommend other brands of kelp.
+They are different plants and may be somewhat toxic.
+A brand that we definitely do not recommend at this time is Maine Sea Coast Kelp.
+It appears to be somewhat toxic.

 Kelp is a fabulous food supplement for all the following reasons: